 Not only does it add great flavour to the turkey.
 The maple syrup also helps give the turkey a delightful golden brown colour.

 The glaze should be added for the final 40 minutes of cooking and left uncovered to begin the browning.
-Do not add the glaze earlier as it will burn!
+Do not add the glaze earlier, as it will burn!

-How to check juices of Turkey?
+How to check juices?

 Of course, if the juice is still pink.
 The turkey will need to cook for another 15 minutes before checking again.